PreciousNwogu/Dabs_Beauty_Touch/README.md

-# Dab's Beauty Touch - Laravel + React Application
+# Dab's Beauty Touch

-A professional hair braiding booking system built with Laravel 12 and React 19.
+Professional hair braiding and beauty services booking system.

+## About

+Dab's Beauty Touch is a modern web application for booking hair braiding appointments and beauty services.
+Our platform provides an easy-to-use interface for customers to schedule appointments and for administrators to manage bookings.

-## 🚀 Features
+## Features

-- **Appointment Booking System**: Complete booking management with calendar integration
+- **Online Appointment Booking**: Easy-to-use booking system with calendar integration
-- **File Upload**: Sample picture uploads for consultations
+- **Service Selection**: Choose from various braiding styles and beauty services
-- **Admin Dashboard**: Manage appointments and services
+- **Admin Dashboard**: Comprehensive management system for appointments
+- **Email Notifications**: Automated confirmation and reminder emails
-- **Responsive Design**: Mobile-first design with Bootstrap
+- **Responsive Design**: Works perfectly on desktop and mobile devices
-- **Real-time Availability**: Calendar showing available time slots
+- **Secure**: Built with Laravel's security features

+## Services Offered

+- Box Braids
+- Knotless Braids
+- Twist Styles
+- Wig Installation
+- Hair Styling
+- And more...

+## Contact

+**Phone**: (647) 834-8549
+**Email**: info@dabsbeautytouch.com

+## Technology

+Built with Laravel and modern web technologies for a reliable and secure booking experience.

+---

+© 2025 Dab's Beauty Touch.
+All rights reserved.

 ## 🛠️ Tech Stack